TheJacksonLaboratory/hpo-web/README.md

 # Human Phenotype Ontology (HPO) Web App

 The following guide provides the steps for an out-of-the-box setup for the Human Phenotype Ontology (HPO) Web application with minimum requirements for a local development environment.

-This guide uses the H2 database which is a grails out-of-the-box in-memory or file-base database for quick setup of small-low-volume projects.

 ## Requirements